jeffreytse/jekyll-jeffreytse-blog/_posts/2022-12-13-the-handbook-of-system-design.md

 ## Approaching

-Approaching a System Design (Mainly according to the Software Engineering), there are 4 steps of the framework:
+To approach a system design, you need to ensure in a systematic way (mainly according to the Software Engineering).

+For interview, The purpose of this section is to assess a candidate’s experience in designing large scale distributed systems.
+In general, there are 4 steps to solve a system design problem:

-- Understand the problem and establish design scope (10%)
+- Understand the problem and clarify exact design scope (10%)
+  - Clarify requirements (functional & non-functional)
+  - Functional requirements could go in different directions depending on the goals of the interviewer.
+  - Non-functional requirements should always be assumed a large scale distributed system which handles hundreds of thousands of concurrent requests, request latency is low and the system requires big storages.
-- Propose high-level deign and get buy-in (30%)
+- Sketch the high-level design and get buy-in (30%)
 - Design deep dive (25%)
+  - Articulate the problem
+    - Discuss database & storage layer
+    - Discuss core components
+    - Add in high availability considerations
+  - Come up with at least two solutions
+  - Discuss the trade-offs of the solutions
+  - Pick up a solution and discuss it
+  - Repeat the process with another dive topic
 - Wrap up (10%)
   - Summarize the design, here we should focus on the parts that are unique to the particular situation, and keep this short and sweet.
   - Ask some questions about the company.

+Moreover, do remember the below tips:

+- You're expected to take the ownership and lead the discussion.
+Hence, you should be active to deliver the information and clarify with the interviewer which directions they want you to go further.
+- As system design interview questions are open-ended and unstructured, you should organize your solution with a clear plan and justify the choices for the sake of better chances of success.

 ### Requirements Analysis/Clarifications